rauc/rauc/docs/concept/update-concept.rst

 verification.

-Each slot is identified by a section starting with ``slot.`` followed by the slot group name, and a slot number.
+Each slot is identified by a section starting with ``slot.`` followed by the slot class name, and a slot number.
-The group name is used in the *update manifest* to target the correct set of slots.
+The *slot class* name is used in the *update manifest* to target the correct set of slots.
 ``device`` points to the Linux device name for this slot.
 `type`` provides a hint if and which file system the slot has.
 ``bootname`` is the name the bootloader uses for this slot.